-- 6 Follow these steps to specify the package name, type, and properties: - Specify a Package name for a new rule or change the Installed Package Name as desired for an existing rule.
+- 6 Follow these steps to specify the package name, type, and properties: - a Specify a Package name for a new rule or change the Installed Package Name as desired for an existing rule.
 The string you enter must match the package name exactly and is case sensitive.
 In this example, we use tcl. - b Select the Installed Package Type for this application.
-This is determined by the operating system on which the application runs. - c Specify the Operating System and Language for the application.
+This is determined by the operating system on which the application runs.
+However, if you want DDM Inventory to recognize Oracle components installed by the Oracle Universal Installer, click to select the Oracle checkbox, regardless of what operating system the Oracle components are installed on. - c Specify the Operating System and Language for the application.